-- Group administrators can invite people your child does not know into group chats.
-Some of these and post age-inappropriate messages. - Some WhatsApp groups can contain images and nessages which can cause distress to children. messages and sexual content. - Chain messages are often shared through WhatsApp.
+Group administrators can invite people your child and post age-inappropriate messages.
+Some WhatsApp groups can contain images and nessages which can cause distress to children. messages and sexual content.
+Chain messages are often shared through WhatsApp.
 These pressure children to post them on to their contacts, e.g. by claiming that failure to do so can result in the child or a family member dying.
-Many children find such messages distressing but also feel they must share them with others due to fear of and killed him.
-A girl named Loran got this message.
-She aughed and deleted it.
-I later came to her house and killed her and buried her in a sesert.
-A boy named

-- WhatsApp does not allow users to decide whether to join a group.
+Many children message.
+She find such messages distressing but also feel they must share them with others due to fear of WhatsApp does not allow users to decide whether to join a group.
 Your child will be automatically added to any groups that their contacts add them to.
-If your child leaves the group the administrator can add them straight back in. - Your child may be in WhatsApp groups in which huge numbers of posts are made.
-The alerts this generates can be an unnecessary distraction and can - WhatsApp's default privacy settings are that anybody can see your child's profile photo and when they were last online. - WhatsApp 'dare games' have become popular with children.
-These involve the child making a quiz about themselves to share with others and this can lead - Children can add and then remove other children from groups as a form of exclusion and bullying.
+If your child leaves the group the administrator can add them straight back in.
+Your child may be in WhatsApp groups in which huge numbers of posts are made.
+The alerts this generates can be an unnecessary distraction and can disrupt sleep.
+WhatsApp's default privacy settings are that anybody can see your child's profile photo and when they were last online.
+WhatsApp 'dare games' have become popular about themselves to share with others and this can lead Children can add and then remove other children Irom groups as a form of exclusion and bullying.
+D does not know into group chats.
+Some of these Reasons for concern and killed him.
+A girl named Loran got this aughed and deleted it.
+I later came to her house and killed her and buried her in a esert.
+A boy named with children.
+These involve the child making a quiz www.onlinesafetyalliance.org Online safety education for school staff, pupils and parents C Online Safety Alliance, 2020